JLChnToZ/VVMW/Packages/idv.jlchntoz.vvmw/README.md

 There are a few other prefabs available in Prefabs folder that can be used directly:

 ### Pickup Screen
-This component was [originally created by YamaBUTA](https://yamabuta.booth.pm/items/4189997), which is a local-only pickupable screen with scaling feature, and it is rewrited to use with VVMW.
+This component was [originally created by YamaBUTA](https://yamabuta.booth.pm/items/4189997), which is a local-only pickupable screen with scaling feature, and it is rewrited to use with VizVid.
 To use this, drag this component to the scene, find the "Screen" object under "Pickup_ScalingPanel" > "ScreenScaling", assign it to "Add Video Screen Target" option in VVMW component.

 ### Overlay Control
 This is a component that spawns a mini controller on every user's wrist (VR mode) or a overlay UI on screen (PC mode).
 User can adjust the players volume and reload current video using laser pointer (VR) or keyboard input (PC).
 To setup this, drag the prefab to the scene, not required but recommend under the video player's hierarchy, and then set the core to the VVMW component, drag the "VR Options Canvas" to anywhere you want, then it is ready to rock.